bootlin/training-materials/slides/security-hw-sec-barriers/security-hw-sec-barriers.typ

 === System Calls (1/2)
 <system-calls-12>

--A system call allows the user space to request services from the kernel by executing a special instruction that will switch to the kernel mode (#manpage("syscall", "2"))
+- A system call allows userspace to request services from the kernel by executing a special instruction that will switch to kernel mode (#manpage("syscall", "2"))

-- When executing functions provided by the libc (`read()`, `write()`, etc), they often end up executing a system call.
+- Executing functions provided by the libc (`read()`, `write()`, etc) often ends up executing a system call.

 - System calls are identified by a numeric identifier that is passed via the registers.